Protesters march through downtown Seattle, arrests made for property damage

 After the vandalism of the AmazonGo store, police arrived and trailed the group in vehicles, on bikes and on foot, eventually issuing a dispersal order.
 After a scuffle between a member of the crowd and another person, police tackled and arrested the black-clad protester.

+Windows were also shattered at the federal William Kenzo Nakamura Courthouse on 5th Avenue.

-Later, about two dozen of the protesters wound through downtown, Pike Place Market and South Lake Union, along the way smashing windows at the Pike Place Starbucks.
+Later, about 40 of the protesters wound through downtown, Pike Place Market and South Lake Union, along the way smashing windows at the Pike Place Starbucks.
 Police rushed into the market and made at least one arrest.

 In South Lake Union, a line of officers on bikes rode single file guarding the Amazon Spheres and an AmazonGo store as protesters chanted, “We protect people, you protect property.”